rzn-example-classroom/git-and-github-intro/README.md

 - It is not recommended to accept assignments from your mobile device, since GitHub Classroom's interface is not fully compatible with mobile devices.

 ### Joining your classroom's GitHub Organization
-- Your primary interaction with the class will be through its GitHub Organization.
-	- This is where the course syllabus and/or other pertinent information will be located.
+- Your instructor will have prepared a GitHub Organization to house materials relevant to the course (ex. a syllabus or example code) and your programming assignments.
+	- Once you accept an assignment via the link provided by your instructor, a repository will be automatically created for you (or your group).
-	- This is also where you can find your copy of the repository for assignments you have accepted.
+		- You can view your copy of each assignment from the `Repositories` tab of your class's GitHub Organization.
+	- Essentially, the GitHub Organization mostly contains code for assignments and projects, while lecture materials will most likely be provided via your learning management system (Canvas, Moodle, Google Classroom, etc.) if applicable.
 - When you accept your first assignment, you should automatically receive an email inviting you to join your classroom's GitHub Organization.
 	- Follow these instructions alongside your instructor's direction so that you can access the appropriate class materials.